Giving Compass’ Take:

 After more than a year of researching the direction philanthropy was heading and evaluating where he could have the most impact, Kessler founded Arabella Advisors in 2005.
 He identified two major needs that he could address through his venture: research and resources.
 After a client has spent time choosing philanthropic goals, Arabella provides research and guidance for achieving those objectives.
 It looks at the impact the philanthropy has had and what areas still need attention.
 It also provides support for foundations and philanthropists who have a goal but lack the staffing needed to realize the potential of their work.
 Today, with a staff of 160, several hundred clients and billions of dollars under advisement, Arabella is the largest philanthropy consulting company in the U.S.

-Read the full article about Eric Kessler and Arabella Advisors by Soledad O’Brien at Worth magazine.
+Read the full interview with Eric Kessler about Arabella Advisors by Rose Arce and Samuel Steinberger at Worth.

 Looking for a way to get involved?